-Mission Shakti : EC likely to decide on PM Modi's speech today
+Mission Shakti: EC likely to decide on PM Modi's speech today

 'Modi hai to mumkin hai': Sena on India's A-SAT missile launch

-Saxena said the Prime Minister's Office had neither informed nor asked the Election Commission for permission about the announcement, PTI reported.
+The Prime Minister's Office had neither informed nor asked the Election Commission for permission about the announcement, PTI reported.

 The Model Code of Conduct came into force on March 10, after the Election Commission announced the dates for the Lok Sabha polls.
 The poll body said the elections will be held in seven phases from April 11 to May 19, with the results announced on May 23.